hexpay-day/stake-manager/README.md

 _Ok, but there must be limits to this solution._

 There are.
-One prominant one is that gas costs won't make a difference if the base gas fee is still too high to fit within a single transaction.
+One prominant limitation is that gas costs won't make a difference if the base gas fee is still too high to fit within a single transaction.
 At the current limit of 1 ether transaction fee limit, the base fee must be less than 85gwei.
 This is a reasonable expectation within, say, a month timeframe for now and will be more relevant to more people if the price of native currencies increases, but both of those points could change in the future.